IsaiasCuevas/SportsVisualization/README.md

 ## Local Deployment

-Create a config.env file with all required API keys.
+Create a config.env file with all required API keys and make sure it is in the main directory

 ```